 The number of reptile species in South Carolina is also vast.
 The largest is the alligator, which lives in the state’s freshwater or brackish ponds, streams, rivers, and swamps.
 They are easy to find in the Savannah River and its tributaries.
 An adult male can grow to 15 feet long and weigh close to 1000 pounds.

 The more humble reptiles include anoles, which live around human habitation and can change their color from brown to leaf green.
-There are skinks, fence lizards, horned lizards and geckos, glass lizards, and racerunners.
-Snakes include garter snakes, water snakes, rat and corn snakes, and venomous rattlesnakes, cottonmouths, coral snakes, and copperheads.
+There are skinks, fence lizards, horned lizards and geckos, glass lizards, and race runners.
+Snakes include garter snakes, water snakes, black snakes, rat and corn snakes, venomous rattlesnakes, cottonmouths, coral snakes, and copperheads.

 Besides the loggerhead turtle, South Carolina is home to the leatherback sea turtle, the diamondback terrapin, the gopher tortoise, and species of freshwater turtles including the chicken turtle, the bog turtle, the common map turtle, the river and Florida cooters, and the mud turtles.

 South Carolina amphibians include all types of frogs and toads including the American toad, the southern and northern cricket frogs, the bird-voiced tree frog, the squirrel tree frog, the bullfrog, the gopher frog, and the eastern spadefoot toad.
 There’s also the little grass frog and the spring peeper.

 Salamanders are more elusive than frogs and toads, as their voices, if they have voices, are quiet, and they live in moist places under rocks and leaves.
 Among them is the two-toed amphiuma, or the congo eel, which can be 4 feet long.
 South Carolina also contains sirens, mudpuppies, Alabama waterdogs, and hellbenders.